playfulprogramming/playfulprogramming/content/blog/what-is-reconciliation-and-the-vdom/index.md

 But notice what happens to those notes when someone gets added to the start of the list:

-<video src="./incorrect-user.mp4" title="When someone is added to the top of the list, the typed note about \"Little\" is no longer associated with \"Little\""></video>
+<video src="./incorrect-user.mp4" title="When someone is added to the top of the list, the typed note about 'Little' is no longer associated with 'Little'"></video>

 See how the note about Little is now assigned to the wrong person.